NathanSwedlund/SmallProjects/README.md

 # SmallProjects
 __Introduction:__ This repository contains small projects that I have made.
 The main purpose of this repository is to backup and catalog these projects for my own purposes.
-As such this repository will always be expanding.
+As such, this repository will always be expanding.

-Projects in this repo are organized by the (primary) technology that the project uses.
-For example, there is a cpp folder that contains projects made in C++.
+Projects in this repo are organized by their (primary) technology.
+For example, there is a C++ folder that contains projects made in C++.
 Each project has its own README.

 __Technologies:__
 * C++